BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 ```

 #### State Transform Functions
 The “state” data returned by a simulator represents the state of the simulated environment, including all observables.
 In many cases, the simulator is able to produce more observable values than are available in the real world.
 In such cases, it’s important to train the BRAIN using only the subset of real-world observables.
-It’s important to distinguish between the “simulator state” and the “training state”.
+It’s important to distinguish between the “observable state” and the “training state”.

-If the training state is a proper subset of the simulator state — that is, all of the fields within the training state are present in the simulator state and have compatible types, the inkling compiler will automatically transform the simulator state into the training state.
+If the training state is a proper subset of the observable state — that is, all of the fields within the training state are present in the observable state and have compatible types, the inkling compiler will automatically transform the observable state into the training state.
 If a more sophisticated transform is required — to translate units, scale values or combine values, this can be done through the use of a “state transform function”.
 A state transform is specified within the curriculum statement using the `state` keyword.

 ```inkling2--code
 type SimState {